FRC-2928/FRC-Programmer-Training/docs/Tools/git.md

 [Git bash for Windows](https://gitforwindows.org)

-This module will step through the process of creating an repository, committing code and pushing it to a remote repository on GitHub.
+The following sections will step through the process of creating an repository, committing code and pushing it to a remote repository on GitHub.
 We'll look at how to do this at the command line and within VSCode.

 ## Initializing the Repository
 To start a new project at the command line: